Akkuyu Nuclear Power Plant: History

 On 9 December 2015, the news agency Reuters reported that Rosatom stopped construction work at the power plant and that Turkey was assessing other potential candidates for the project.
 But Rosatom and the Turkish Energy and Natural Resource Ministry promptly refuted the statement.
 Despite tensions mounted between Russia and Turkey, due to the Turkish downing of a Russian fighter jet on 24 November (2015), Russian President Vladimir Putin stated that the decision to continue is purely a commercial one.
 A source told RIA Novosti that the company set up to construct the nuclear plant continued its operations in Turkey.

 Major construction started in March 2018.
 In March 2019, the concrete basemat of unit 1 had been completed.

 Construction of the second unit started on 26 June 2020.
 Steam generators for unit 1 were completed by Atommash later in August to be shipped to Turkey.
 Around the same time, a core melt trap for unit 2 to contain a nuclear meltdown arrived at Akkuyu to be placed in the plant.
 GE Steam Power (now Arabelle Solutions) is supplying four Arabelle steam turbines manufactured at Belfort, France, for the project, the first in January 2021.

 Akkuyu Nuclear Power Plant's Construction Organization Director is Denis Sezemin.

-The first unit was expected to become operational in 2023, but in 2022 Rosatom was having difficulty obtaining equipment from third countries.
+The first unit was expected to become operational in 2023, but in 2022 Rosatom was having difficulty obtaining equipment from suppliers.
 In September 2023, it was expected to become operational in October 2024.
 In January 2025, the first unit was expected to become operational at the end of the year, and the other three were expected to become complete by 2028.
+In December 2025, the government expected full operational status of unit 1 in 2026.
 The nuclear plant was inaugurated on 27 April 2023 with the delivery of the first nuclear fuel to the plant site.

 In 2024, Turkish authorities announced the arrest of a Russian employee of the plant on suspicion of being a member of the Islamic State and living under false identity papers.

+In 2025, Turkey announced that Russia would provide US$9 billion in financing for the Akkuyu power plant, with the goal of having the first reactor producing power in 2026 after being delayed from an initial 2023 completion date.